 Begonia Maculata like to be kept warm to try to keep them in a room around 20°C (give or take a few degrees).

-Your plant will do well in loose draining soil, so a generic house planting mix with some added perlite should work well.
+Your Maculata plant will do well in loose draining soil, so a generic house planting mix with some added perlite should work well.
 We recommend the Espoma Organic Perlite that you can find on Amazon.

 Begonia Maculata FAQ